kenglxn/seam-maven-refimpl/trunk/readme.txt

 Note to Eclipse users:
 The m2eclipse plugin seems to be a bit unpredictable when it comes to downloading source code and javadocs for the projects dependencies.
-If you find that source code and javadocs are missing for some dependencies, then try this:
+Try this if you find that source code and javadocs are missing for some dependencies:

 * Open a command shell and CD to the ./trunk/seam-openejb folder and type: mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true